 Decorating With Wreaths – Not Just For Christmas

 Spring has sprung, fall has fell…well, fall is coming, and I’ve been dragging up my fall decor from the basement.
-One thing I really love are my fall wreaths.
+One thing I really love is my fall wreaths.
 I have fall-in-general wreaths, Halloween wreaths, Thanksgiving wreaths, and of course, Christmas wreaths – oh wait, that would be a winter wreath, not a fall wreath!

 What is a Wreath?